sutro-sh/sutro/README.md

 ## What is Sutro?

-Sutro is a **high-throughput batch inference service for LLM workloads**.
-With just a few lines of Python, you can quickly run fast inference jobs across open-source foundation models—at scale, with strong cost/time guarantees, and without worrying about infrastructure.
+Sutro is a **serverless, high-throughput batch inference service for LLM workloads**.
+With just a few lines of Python, you can quickly run batch inference jobs using open-source foundation models—at scale, with strong cost/time guarantees, and without worrying about infrastructure.

-Think of Sutro as **online analytical processing (OLAP) for AI**: you submit queries over unstructured data (documents, emails, product reviews, etc.), and Sutro handles the heavy lifting of job execution from distributed execution to optimized LLM inference.
+Think of Sutro as **online analytical processing (OLAP) for AI**: you submit queries over unstructured data (documents, emails, product reviews, etc.), and Sutro handles the heavy lifting of job execution - from intelligent batching to cloud orchestration to inference framework and hardware optimizations.
+You just bring your data, and Sutro handles the rest.

 ## 📚 Documentation & Examples